-APEX EXPECTATIONS FOR STUDENTS, ADVISORS, AND PRECEPTORS
+APEx EXPECTATIONS FOR STUDENTS, ADVISORS, AND PRECEPTORS

 The APEx presents a valuable opportunity for students to apply the didactic knowledge gained in MPH coursework to a real-world public health issue.
-Students are eligible for the APEx only after after completing five of the six MPH cores: BIOS 5200, CHSC 5206, EOHS 5200, EPID 5200, and HPMG 5206.
+Students are eligible for the APEx only after completing all six MPH cores.
 Students are expected to work closely with their preceptor and faculty advisor to ensure the APEx benefits the practice site and complies with requirements.
 As such, the following information outlines expectations, roles, and responsibilities of each participant.